When you’ve been injured on the road you may be eligible to claim TAC compensation.

 The following information should be noted at the time of the incident.

-Obviously, depending on your type of injury or what has occurred, you may not be able to obtain all or any of this information, but the more you have, the more detailed your TAC claim will be.
+Obviously, depending on your type of accident or injury or what has occurred, you may not be able to obtain all or any of this information, but the more you have, the more detailed your TAC claim will be.

 If you have been involved in a motor vehicle accident then the accident should be reported to Victoria Police.
 We recommend you obtain the Police Report number from the station you have reported your accident to.

-If you were admitted to hospital as a result of your motor vehicle accident, or if your accident has occurred after 14th of February 2018, the TAC will cover you reasonable medical and related expenses immediately.
+If you were admitted to hospital as a result of your motor vehicle accident, or if your accident has occurred after 14th of February 2018, the TAC will cover your reasonable medical and related expenses immediately.
 If you were not admitted to hospital, or if your accident has occurred prior to 14th of February 2018, then your expenses will need to reach a threshold called the medical excess to qualify for reimbursement or coverage.

-All reasonable medical and related services are covered by the TAC and these include hospital and emergency services fees, counselling, doctors fees, physiotherapy and even travel expenses.
+All reasonable medical and related services are covered by the TAC and these include hospital and emergency services fees, counselling, doctor’s fees, physiotherapy and even travel expenses.
 Reimbursement claims must be presented with receipts and invoices within 2 years of the treatment you have sought.